Dr. Sarah KornfieldAssistant Professor of Communication

 - B.A., communication and English literature, Wheaton College, 2007

-- “Cross-Cultural Cross-Dressing: Japanese Graphic Novels Perform Gender in U.S.,” Critical Studies in Media Communication, 2011
+- “Cross-Cultural Cross-Dressing: Japanese Graphic Novels Perform Gender in U.S,” Critical Studies in Media Communication, 28(3), 2011

 Outside the college

-Outside of her teaching and research, Sarah runs half marathons, cherishes her precious chihuahua, bakes massive chocolate croissants, eats cheese like it comprises its own food group and enjoys life with her beloved husband, Matt, and their son, Jake.
+Outside of her teaching and research, Dr. Kornfield runs half marathons, cherishes her precious chihuahua, bakes massive chocolate croissants, eats cheese like it comprises its own food group, fellowships with Pillar Church and enjoys life with her beloved husband and their two sons.